quixio/quix-samples/csharp/read/hello world/README.md

 # C# Hello World - Destination
-The sample contained in this folder gives an example on how to connect to kafka and detect the arrival of a new stream and read 'HelloWorld' parameter
+The most basic and essential 'Hello World' read sample.
+The sample contained in this folder gives an example on how to connect to kafka and detect the arrival of a new stream and read 'HelloWorld' parameter.

 ## Environment Variables